 Most diet sodas use aspartame.
 But sucralose (widely known as Splenda in packet form) is an artificial sweetener which may also carry health concerns, although no study has concluded there is a direct cause-and-effect between the use of sugar substitutes and health issues.

 Dietitians caution about diet soda drinks with any artificial sweetener because they telegraph to your taste buds that you prefer a sweeter taste, leaving many with a sweet tooth for foods or drinks with real sugar.
-Some studies have questioned the affects of artificial sweeteners on blood sugar control, especially in individuals with type 2 diabetes or a predisposition for the disease, known as prediabetes.
+Some studies have questioned the effects of artificial sweeteners on blood sugar control, especially in individuals with type 2 diabetes or a predisposition for the disease, known as prediabetes.
 Continuing to drink these drinks when prediabetes or diabetes is present can have serious lasting effects on health conditions.
 It could result in the conditions progressing.
 It could also result in having to wear compression socks to treat foot infections, more about that here, or it could mean possible kidney damage, amongst a lot of other health concerns.
 Anything that can affect a diabetes condition could ultimately have negative effects on overall health too.

 Because sugar substitutes are often combined with “sugar alcohols,” there can be gastrointestinal side effects, such as bloating or diarrhea.
 Sugar alcohols are carbohydrates that occur naturally in certain fruits and vegetables, but they also can be manufactured.

 Pepsi said it is making the move in response to consumer surveys that show aspartame is the top reason that Americans are drinking less diet colas.